 Permanent implants put radioactive seeds directly in the tumor using a special delivery device.
 This is usually done with ultrasound and/or x-ray imaging to ensure accurate placement.

 Temporary implants use needles, catheters or special applicators.
 After the device's accurate position is confirmed, the radiation sources are inserted.
 This is called "afterloading."
-The oncologist may insert and remove the material by hand after placing the delivery device.
+The radiation oncologist may insert and remove the material by hand after placing the delivery device.
 Or, the oncologist may use a computer-controlled remote afterloading machine to insert the material.
 Medical imaging helps position the material to treat the tumor in the most effective way.
 A computer calculates the source position and the amount of time needed to deliver the desired radiation dose.

 Who operates the equipment?

 The radiation oncologist creates the overall treatment plan.
 A medical physicist and a radiation oncologist confirm and approve the treatment before delivery.
 Setup is verified by the radiation therapist, the medical physicist, and the radiation oncologist.
 A radiation therapist operates the equipment.

 Is there any special preparation needed for the procedure?

 Your doctor will tell you how to prepare for treatment.
 These preparations may include:

 - Pre-treatment ultrasound, MRI or CT scan

 Your doctor may also use a computer to plan the treatment before the actual procedure.